 I have always loved babies and children.
 My first job was babysitting.
 I took it quite seriously, taking a Red Cross sponsored course and bringing along a “kid kit” (now I have a “doula bag”).
 I have two children and two step children.
-I was blessed to be well supported during my births and to have the opportunity to support friends and others during their birth experiences.
+I was blessed to be well supported during my births and to have opportunities to support others during their birth experiences.
 I have experienced pregnancy and infant loss personally, through friends and family and have seen the impact of having inadequate or well-intentioned, but inappropriate support.

 My undergraduate training was in life sciences.
 After a stint in the corporate technology world, I began volunteering for Hospice.
 After supporting parents and a dear friend with ALS as they navigated the end of life, I returned to birth work.
 I am dedicated to supporting birth diversity, life-long learning, compassion and community building.
 I work for social and reproductive justice and welcome trans and gender non-conforming clients.
 I believe in giving back and supporting others and strive to learn and grow.
 I appreciate honest feedback because every person I work with can teach me something and deserves the opportunity to be heard.

 Training & Certification

 Oregon Health Authority Birth Doula (Registration Number: THW000003670)

 Continuing education in birth support, lactation, pregnancy & infant loss, postpartum support and birth justice